It all started when we move into our new home.

 Once your marbling is totally dry and how you want it, it’s time to epoxy.

-Learn from my mistakes and make sure you cover everything because this stuff is messy!
+Make sure you cover everything because this stuff is messy!
 I’m talking leave your tape on, cover your sink, cover your cabinets, put something on the floor, because this stuff will drip and run everywhere!

-I started up on the backsplash and allowed my epoxy to spill over and run long the counter.
+I started up on the backsplash when applicable and allowed my epoxy to spill over and run long the counter.
 Using something with a straight edge like a paint stick, you’ll want to guide the epoxy over your space so there’s an even coat throughout.

 This stuff is self-leveling, so it does a lot of the work for you.
 Just make sure it’s going where it needs to go.
 You have about 20-25 minutes to work with the mixture before it starts to harden.